 And which links are you referring to?
 In your post you linked to your homepage but there is a lot of content there to have to search and find what you are referring to.

-Wade H's picture
+Wade Henderson's picture

-They have: 29 posts
+He has: 29 posts

 Joined: Mar 2009